 Holy mother of box-ticking, Batman!
 Those are some blessed Sri Lanka travel itineraries.

-Now, you’re probably going to have a cracker of a time no matter where you go; there are heaps of beautiful places to see in Sri Lanka.
+Now, you’re probably going to have a cracker of a time no matter where you go; there are heaps of beautiful places in Sri Lanka.
 There are also heaps of beautiful feeds to feast upon in Sri Lanka!
 (I’ve failed to mention it thus far, but get yourself a kottu—Sri Lanka’s answer to greasy hangover food.)

 However, before commencing on that ultimate holiday vacation to Sri Lanka, get yourself keyed on the insider knowledge.
 I didn’t live there for three months just so I could not share this stuff!